FSA Partner Banner Light

 Lincoln, NE 68501-7130

-You may also start your TPD discharge application online.
-If you want to start your application online, click here.
+You may also download your TPD discharge application online at StudentAid.gov.
+To download your application, click here.

 Once you have told us you intend to apply or have returned a TPD application for a TPD discharge, we will take the following actions: